alexcaoys/notes-superbird/README.md

 - Tool: https://github.com/7Ji/ampart/tree/master
 - Decrypt AML dtb: https://7ji.github.io/crack/2023/01/08/decrypt-aml-dtb.html

+My backup ampart partitions output is in `ampart_partitions.txt`.

 **REMEMBER TO BACKUP** dtb partition tables using `dd if=/dev/mmcblk2 of=dtb_part_dd.dump bs=256K skip=160 count=2`

-**Repartitioning also requires a working system not on emmc, I will consider create an initramfs for that purpose.
-Stay tuned.**
+**Repartitioning also requires a working system not on emmc, I will put working initramfs for that purpose on the Release page.**

 According to the reference above, in order to repartition the emmc using the tool they provide, we need to extract and decrypt a vendor dts (not the one in dtbo partitions), and then replaced an encrypted dtb with the decrpyted one inside a reserved partition.